Samford vs. Furman prediction, odds, time, spread: 2026 college basketball picks from proven model

-Samford vs. Furman odds, prediction, time: 2026 college basketball picks for Jan.
+Samford vs. Furman odds, prediction, start time: 2026 college basketball picks for Jan.
 29 from proven model

 SportsLine's model simulated Samford Bulldogs vs. Furman Paladins on Thursday and revealed its college basketball picks for this Southern Conference matchup on CBS Sports Network